fynncareer/Automated-Report-Downloads/README.md

 Over the next few months I wrote a suite of scripts so each file was downloaded, updated, renamed and transferred.
 I learned several python libraries like pandas, selenium, parimiko and openpyxl to achieve this.
 I tackled web elements on several different sites ('inspect element' was my friend).
 I made the process more modular with functions and config files to avoid repeating code.
 This repository is the end result.

-My team mates were very pleased they no longer had to manually do the process and I improved my python skills.
-I really enjoyed the whole process and have to say its a project that I'm proud to have accomplished.
-I would love to utilise my python skills more in future.
+My team mates were very pleased they no longer had to manually do tthis work.
+I really enjoyed the whole process and improved my python skills.
+It's a project that I'm proud to have accomplished and I would love to utilise my python skills to automate more tasks in future.

 SCRIPTS: